bit101/tinpig/readme.md

 tinpig -d ~/my_templates
 ```

 You will be asked to choose a template from the ones available in that directory.
+Note that this directory is only used for this particular run of tinpig.
+It does not change the values stored in tinpig's configuration.

 Note that this method also works if you want to specify a template on the command line.
 Say `~/my_templates` contains a template named `GoProject`.
 You could say: